sebakremis/TradeSentinel/README.md

 * Functionality: detailed monitoring of your specific interest list without the noise of the broader market.

-* Action: Select a subset of these tickers to send to the Portfolio Simulator for performance testing.
+* Action: Select a subset of these tickers to send to the Backtest page for performance testing.

 ### 3. Backtest
 A simulation engine for historical performance analysis.